 There are a wide range of field experience opportunities for students.
 You can intern during an academic semester or during the summer, and work near UMass Amherst.
 Some internships are paid while others are not.

 It is never too early to start thinking about getting some experience.
 Even first-year students may begin by participating in uncredited internships and other opportunities (volunteer work, campus activities, job shadowing, informational interviewing) to build skills and prepare for later interships.
 Go to Other Opportunities for more ideas.

 An internship is a position in an organization that provides you with a professional-level training experience.
 Internships happen year-round, they may be paid or unpaid, for credit or not.
 Credited internships require a faculty sponsor to determine the applicable number of credits.
 Here is the process for internship credits.

 A co-op is a three- to nine-month position related to your major, for which you earn at least minimum wage.
-During a co-op, you will set school aside for a period of time, work at least 20 hours a week, and maintain your status as an enrolled UMass Amherst student without paying tuition.
+During a co-op, you will set school aside for a period of time, yet maintain your status as an enrolled UMass Amherst student without paying tuition.
 When you complete the co-op, it will appear on your transcript.
 Here is the process for co-ops.